Indications for Testing

 Once a diagnosis of adrenal insufficiency has been established, further testing should be performed to identify the underlying cause of the insufficiency and determine other medical implications.
 Imaging studies (computed tomography [CT] or magnetic resonance imaging [MRI]) may also be necessary when an adenoma, lesion, or infection is suspected as the cause.

-Simultaneous measurement of aldosterone and plasma renin in adrenal insufficiency is recommended to determine whether the patient has mineralocorticoid deficiency.
+Simultaneous measurement of aldosterone and plasma renin is recommended in cases of adrenal insufficiency to determine whether the patient has mineralocorticoid deficiency.
 Such testing also helps with diagnosis in the early phase of PAI development (when the deficiency may be the only indication) and in differentiating primary from secondary adrenal insufficiency.
-A high plasma renin activity measurement with a low or inappropriately normal serum aldosterone concentration is suggestive of PAI.
-Both aldosterone and renin levels are typically normal in secondary insufficiency.
-Furthermore, aldosterone deficiency leads to low levels of sodium and high levels of potassium in the blood.
+A high plasma renin activity measurement with a low or inappropriately normal serum aldosterone concentration is suggestive of PAI. , Both aldosterone and renin levels are typically normal in secondary insufficiency.
+Aldosterone deficiency also leads to low levels of sodium and high levels of potassium in the blood.

 21-Hydroxylase Antibody Testing